themanual/ebooks/issue-1/EPUB/html/content/author-2-article.md

 I hadn’t thought of it.
 The best sorts of insights are like that.
 When you hear them, they seem so obvious, but until someone says them out loud, they are almost unthinkable.

 > Let’s just try to have a marvelous time this weekend.
 I mean not try to analyze everything to death for once, if possible.
 Especially me.
-I love you.[^salinger]
+I love you.
 >
-> <cite>— Franny</cite>
+> <cite>— Franny</cite>[^salinger]

 A network is a connection of nodes.
 The history of our network has been a study in how the edges have pushed further out.
 First our network was for small bits of data transmission.
 It was for correspondence: short, awkward messages of text sent mostly to people you didn’t know.
 They were the only people out there; the only nodes who could signal us back, who could answer.
 Then, the edges pushed out, and the network could share images, and then it crept into other media.